bogomirov/glx-dock-bluebird-theme/README.md

 Copyright on the project concept, theme design, the specific Glx-Dock configuration and some of the digital artwork &copy; Bogomir Bogomirov, 2014.

-This project is distributed under GPL version 3.
+This theme is distributed under GPL version 3.
 See [LICENSE](LICENSE) file for details.